-Consolidated
+Consc Consolidated

-2013 US\$'000 2012 US\$'000
+2014 US\$'000 2013 US\$'000

-Guarantees in lieu of commercial and statutory cash deposits (i) 885 3,015
+Guarantees in lieu of commercial and statutory cash deposits (1) 803 885

-Guarantees arising from Letters of credit in force (iii) 22,079 22,516
+Guarantees arising from Letters of credit in force (ii) 22,934 22,079

-Total 22,964 25,531
+Total 23,737 22,964

-The amount disclosed represents the Group of the contingent liabilities to the premises rental.
+The amount disclosed represents the contingent liabilities for the premises rental.
 The extent to which an outflow of funds will be required is dependent on the future operations of the Group being more or less favourable than currently expected.

-&lt;sup>(ii) A number of contingent liabilities have arisen as a result of the Group's letter of credit issued by banks for purchase of goods on behalf of the former related companies and related party.
+A number of contingent liabilities have arisen as a result of the Group's letter of credit issued by banks for purchase of goods on behalf of the former related companies and related party.